 Follow me on Instagram and tag #sallysbakingaddiction so I can see all the SBA recipes you make. ♥

-An easy and delicious recipe for lightened up cheesecake bars using light cream cheese, yogurt, egg whites, and a touch of raspberry jam.
+An easy and delicious recipe for lightened up cheesecake bars using light cream cheese, yogurt, egg whites, and a swirl of raspberry jam.

 - 3/4 cup (85g) graham cracker crumbs (about 5–6 full sheets graham crackers)

-- 2 Tablespoons (30g) unsalted or salted butter, melted (or melted coconut oil)
+- 2 Tablespoons (30g) unsalted butter, melted (or melted coconut oil)

 - 8 ounces brick-style light cream cheese, softened to room temperature (do not use fat free)

 - 3/4 cup (185g) Greek yogurt (or regular yogurt, plain or flavored, low fat or fat free)

 - Preheat oven to 350°F (177°C).
 Line the bottom and sides of an 8-inch square baking pan with aluminum foil or parchment, leaving an overhang on all sides to easily lift the bars out of the pan before cutting.
 Set aside.

 - Make the crust: Mix the graham cracker crumbs and melted butter together in a medium bowl until combined.
 Evenly press crust into the prepared baking pan.
 Bake for 8 minutes.
 Remove from the oven and set aside.